 I’m grateful to him for opening this door for me.
 I’m grateful to my parents for their example to me.
 Now go find something new out about your dad, give your mom a big hug, and for god’s sake listen to Bruce Springsteen.”

-Music has always been part of my life, helped me through tough moments and was with me to celebrate the good ones.
-When I became a journalist I knew I wanted to write about my passions.
+Music has always been a part of my life, helping me through tough times and being a support to celebrate the good ones.
+When I became a journalist, I knew I wanted to write about my passions.

-After college I did a postgraduate degree in digital communication.
-This has helped me to make the website better and bring the best of classic rock to the world!
+After graduating in journalism from the Pontifical Catholic University of Minas Gerais, I pursued a postgraduate degree in digital communication at the same institution.
+The studies and experience in the field helped me improve the website and always bring the best of classic rock to the world!